FronkonGames/Awesome-Gamedev/README.md

 * Games Marketing on Easy Mode, Hard Mode, and the dark valley between ([link](https://www.pushtotalk.gg/p/games-marketing-on-easy-mode-hard)).
 * How to predict sales for your game ([youtube](https://www.youtube.com/watch?v=5FUq91eH6jg)).
 * Steam expert explains how to make a great Steam page ([youtube](https://www.youtube.com/watch?v=OzYnPGnDDIk)).
+* How to make your itch.io page stand out ([link](https://arimiadev.com/how-to-make-your-itch-io-page-stand-out/)).
+* How to NOT screw up your indie game launch, 30 mistakes in 30 minutes ([youtube](https://www.youtube.com/live/gQBdIGaZROE)).
+* Launching your game demo: Setting up for success ([link](https://heyitsdora.com/2024/09/18/launching-your-demo-when-and-why/)).
+* How to budget your indie game's promotion campaign ([youtube](https://www.youtube.com/watch?v=-jM9Tx6AVIE)).
+* How to talk about your game so that people will listen ([link](https://impress.games/blog/marketing-for-indies-how-to-talk-about-your-game)).
+* A complete step-by-step marketing strategy for video games ([link](https://gacrivastudio.notion.site/d1e4e8a86bb54793b47427c2d92cd43c?v=104388e8f8fe4a088acd0468a06795a6)).
+* 7 things I learned about Steam in 2024 ([link](https://howtomarketagame.com/2024/12/31/7-things-i-learned-about-steam-in-2024/)).
+* What works for getting Wishlists? ([link](https://www.valadria.com/what-works-for-getting-wishlists/)).

 **[⬆ back to top ⬆](#Contents)**
 <br>